chloehudzik/workfront-learn.en/help/reporting/enhanced-analytics/13-navigating-and-reviewing-project-activity.md

 kt: 8731
 exl-id: 26ac507d-b3c6-400f-9ac6-42ef493f9380
 ---
-# Understand navigating and reviewing project activity
+# Understand navigating and reviewing project activity in [!UICONTROL Enhanced Analytics]

 In this video, you will learn: